If you’ve ever wanted to learn to make a circle skirt, this full circle skirt sewing pattern is going to be a game-changer.

 Step 2: Fold Your Fabric & Place Your Pattern

-The pattern is complete with 1/2″ seam allowance already so you don’t need to worry about altering your measurements once they are taken.
+The pattern is complete with 1/2″ seam and hem allowance already so you don’t need to worry about altering your measurements once they are taken.

-Step 3: Decide How Long Your Circle Skirt Will Be
+Step 3: Decide How Long Your Circle Skirt Length Will Be

 Take your yardstick and tailors chalk out.
-Use your yard stick to measure the length you want your skirt to be and mark with tailors chalk, moving it slowly around the waistline of your circle skirt until you’ve reached the other side.
-I like to use a yardstick and not measuring tape for this step because it lays flat and completely straight on it’s own when you are working with longer lengths.
-There’s nothing more frustrating than making a maxi skirt with a massively skewed hemline.
+Use your yard stick to measure out the length of your skirt.
+Find the length you want your skirt to be and mark with tailors chalk.
+Move it slowly around the waistline of your entire circle skirt until you’ve reached the other side.
+I like to use a yardstick and not a tape measure for this step because it lays flat. it’s a completely straight line on it’s own when you are working with longer lengths.
+There’s nothing more frustrating than making a maxi skirt with a massively skewed hemline instead of the true shape of a circle.
 It can be impossible to fix especially when sections are accidentally cut too short!
-Use a yardstick to begin with and avoid the mistake completely.
+Use a yardstick to begin with, making a radius of the circle, and avoid the mistake completely.

 Step 4: Create An Elastic Waistband

 When you unfold your DIY circle skirt, you should have a good idea on what your skirt will look like when it’s complete.
-The next step is to make a simple elastic waistband to complete your project.
-To make an elastic waistband, just take a strip of 2-inch Wide Black Elastic and wrap it around your waist.
-I like to make this a little snug so it stays put and won’t stretch out as I’m sewing the elastic to my suede fabric.
-Cut your elastic to this waist measurement and sew the ends together to create a circle.
+The next step is to make a simple elastic waist band with your own measurements to complete your project.
+To make an elastic waistband, just take a strip of 2-inch Wide Black Elastic and wrap it around your waist circumference.
+I like to make this a little snug.
+That way it stays put and won’t stretch out as I’m sewing the elastic to my suede fabric.
+Cut your elastic to this waist measurement and sew the ends together to create a complete circle.

 Step 5: Sew The Elastic To Your Circle Skirt & Hem

-The last and final step is to pin your elastic to the right side of your suede circle skirt and sew together.
+The last and final step is to pin your elastic to the radius of the waist circle and sew together.
 If you are using a standard sewing machine, be sure you use a zig zag stitch (a close stitch-length creates a more uniform finish) or run it through a basic Serger.

-Lastly, hem the bottom of your skirt and try it on!
+Lastly, hem the raw edge bottom of your skirt and try it on!

-I hope you guys really liked this tutorial on how to make a circle skirt!
-I’m excited to play around with this new pattern some more and add skirts to some old tops, create maxi skirts for spring, and more mini skirts for winter.
-If you have any questions while you are working on this (or any project from Creative fashion Blog) please don’t hesitate to reach out!
-I absolutely love hearing from you guys and am so excited to see what projects you make with this free printable pattern.
+I hope you guys really liked these step by step instructions on how to make a circle skirt!
+I’m excited to play around with this new circular skirt pattern some more.
+I’m dreaming of skirts to some old tops, create maxi skirts for spring, and more mini skirts for winter.
+If you have any questions while you are working on this (or any project from Creative Fashion Blog) please don’t hesitate to reach out!
+There are endless posibilities with this one.
+You could make a double circle skirt, or a half-circle skirt, and use different fabrics or lengths.
+So many full-on vintage vibes to be made!
+I absolutely love hearing from you guys and am so excited to see your own circle skirts that you make with this wonderful pattern.